avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter1/Chapter1.md

 - Hardware faults: HDD's - MTTF about 50-60 years.
 On a storage cluster with 10,000 disks, on an average one disk should die per day.
 - Software failures - **cascading failures** : one bug triggers issues in other apps.
 Service that the system depends on slows down, app crashing because of particular bad input.

+#### 2. Scalability:

-***Scalability: System should be capable of handling ways of dealing with growth in data volume, traffic volume or complexity***
+- **System should be capable of handling ways of dealing with growth in data volume, traffic volume or complexity**

 - It is not necessary for a system to be reliable at every timestamp.
 In cases when there is sudden increase in the load on one component of application; there has to be proper mechanisms in place to handle the additional load.
-- Scalability - systems ability to cope with increased load.

 - **Understanding Load**

     The load can be described with the load params like `requests per second to a web server`, `number of reads in the database`, `number of simultaneous users actively` chatting in the chat room, etc. To elaborate on describing load, let's consider an example of Twitter.